wlaurance/fuzzy-octo-adventure/articles/consulting.md

 market sector in mobile?
 If not don't bother consulting with me because that is exactly what I will do.

-If you dont want to lose send me an email <a href="mailto:w.laurance@gmail.com">here</a> so we can discuss your future.
+If you dont want to lose send me an email so we can discuss your future.